logicminds/bmclib/README.md

 Works on *nix systems or whatever can run openipmi and ipmitool.
 Not all linux operating systems are listed in the support metadata.
 YMMV.

-Currently the output will show sensitive information like when using bmcuser:
+Currently the output will show sensitive information when using bmcuser:
 `Notice: /Stage[main]/Main/Bmcuser[testuser]/userpass: userpass changed '**Hidden**' to 'password'`

 ## Contributors